Meera Simhan

 Meera Simhan is an English film and stage actress and writer.
 She appeared in Date Movie (2006) and several television and stage productions.
 She had a recurring role in Anger Management in 2013 and 2014.
 She was born in England and is now based in Los Angeles.
 She is married to actor Ravi Kapoor.

+She had a recurring role in The Flash.

+Simhan's one-woman show, Miss India America was the basis of Kapoor's 2015 feature film directorial debut, Miss India America, for which she co-wrote the screenplay and had a supporting role.
+The film won Best Screenplay at the Los Angeles Asian Pacific Film Festival and the CAAM Fest Narrative Jury Award for Best Feature.

+In 2022, she was cast in the ABC comedy pilot "The Son in Law" as the mother-in-law.
+It was ultimately not picked up.